dozieuwakwe/Bar-Chart-Animation/README.md

 # Bar-Chart-Animator
-An algorithm for creating bar chart animations.
+An tool for creating bar chart animations.